joka-de/slass/README.md

 seelenlos Arma3 Server Script (SLASS) will greatly ease the installation and management of multiple Arma3 servers including mods from the Steam workshop.</br>

 ## The Master-Branch is WIP, use the stable-branch

+## Install
+Open a shell.
+Create User for the server
+adduser username --gecos "" --disabled-password
+For Security, leave the password disabled, so only root can log in.

+Switch to the user
+sudo su - username

+Install the Server
+./slass/slass install-steamcmd
+./slass/slass install-arma3